AdmixerTech/gtm-admixer-conversion-tag/README.md

 ### Price
 Conversion cost for every sent conversion.
 Conversion cost is used further in Admixer for performance reporting.
 ### Data
 This field is reserved for additional parameters of conversions.
-If the field is empty - wouldn't be processed
+If the field is empty - wouldn't be processed.